Dizarc/Weathered/README.md

 * For Yocto builds: good computer

 ## How to build the embedded OS (Not finished)
+The build process is currently on hold due to computer restraints
 1. **Clone this repository:**
 ```bash
     git clone https://github.com/Dizarc/Weathered.git